HyperionU/nota-set/GOVERNANCE.md

 ## Maintainers

-[TODO: PROJECTNAME] Maintainers have write access to the [project GitHub repository](TODO).
+Nota-Set Project Maintainers have write access to Nota-Set.
 They can merge their own patches or patches from others.
-The current maintainers can be found in [MAINTAINERS.md](./MAINTAINERS.md).
+The current maintainers can be found in [MAINTAINERS.md](MAINTAINERS.md).
 Maintainers collectively manage the project's resources and contributors.

-This privilege is granted with some expectation of responsibility: maintainers are people who care about the [TODO: PROJECTNAME] project and want to help it grow and improve.
+This privilege is granted with some expectation of responsibility: maintainers are people who care about Nota-Set project and want to help it grow and improve.
 A maintainer is not just someone who can make changes, but someone who has demonstrated their ability to collaborate with the team, get the most knowledgeable people to review code and docs, contribute high-quality code, and